malliina/tech.malliina.com/docs/useful-sbt-plugins.md

 ---
 # Useful sbt plugins

 [sbt](https://www.scala-sbt.org/) is a build tool for Scala.
-This post lists sbt plugins I think are useful in most projects.
+This post lists sbt plugins I have found useful in many projects.

 ## sbt-bloop